 - You can increase or decrease the spices according to your taste.
 I like spicy apple butter so I add a little extra!

-- Slather on toast, muffins, popovers or scones.
+- Slather on toast, muffins, popovers, or scones.
 Use as a spicy condiment to roast pork.
 Or, add into any recipe that calls for applesauce, especially cakes and quick breads.
-This would be heavenly spread on banana nut bread!
+This would be heavenly spread on my Banana Nut Streusel Sour Cream Muffins!

 - If you aren’t set up yet for home canning, you can still make a batch.
 Just make sure you’ve boiled your jars in hot water or run them through your dishwasher so they are super clean.
 Then ladle the hot butter into the hot jars, put the lids on, let them cool and then refrigerate.
 You will have plenty to give away and your friends will be thrilled!

 You might like a couple of these other homemade jam recipes.
 Check out: